Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Encyclopedia - World of Reflections.md

 	- Rendezvous in 4 days at Parli
 	- Written by whom?
 - The three goblins had a teleportation circle scroll on them, where does it go? ([[Reflections Campaign/Session Notes - Reflections/10 - 04.11.2024 - God#^0e1bdf\|here]])
+- How on earth do we stop [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#Nyarlathotep\|Nyarlathotep]]??